-- · There is no statutory Code of Conduct. - The Polish National Chamber of Liquidators (www.izbasyndykow.pl), a voluntary association of liquidators, drafted a Code of Liquidators' Professional Ethics which is binding only on members of the Polish National Chamber of Liquidators.
+- There is no statutory Code of Conduct. - The Polish National Chamber of Liquidators (www.kidr.pl), a voluntary association of restructuring advisors, drafted a Code of

-· Deadline is set by court.
+Restructuring Advisors' Professional Ethics which is binding only restructuring advisors entered to the National Register kept by the Ministry of Justice.

-- Filing a claim after delay is possible if valid reason for delay can be shown. - Not filing a claim will lead to: non-recognition of claim, no participation in proceedings.
+- · Deadline is set by court. - Filing a claim after delay is possible if valid reason for delay can be shown. - Consequences of not filing a claim: non-recognition of claim, no participation in proceedings.

-- Registering a claim in Polish insolvency proceedings is free of charge. - Costs of insolvency proceedings resulting from delayed filing of a claim by a creditor to be borne by the creditor.
+Registering a claim in Polish insolvency proceedings is free of charge within 30 days from the date of the insolvency notice.
+Costs of insolvency proceedings resulting from delayed filing of a claim by a creditor to be borne by the creditor.

-- Administration costs consist of liquidator's (administrator, supervisor) remuneration and expenses to be repaid. - Initial remuneration is set by the court at the request of the liquidator (administrator, supervisor). - Final amount is set by the court after confirmation by the judge-commissioner of the final report to be prepared by the trustee (administrator, supervisor). - Liquidator (administrator, supervisor) is entitled to advance payments towards remuneration.
+- Administration costs consist of liquidator's (administrator, supervisor) remuneration and expenses to be repaid. - Initial remuneration set by the court at the request of the liquidator (administrator, supervisor). - Final amount set by the court after confirmation by the judge-commissioner of the final report to be prepared by the trustee (administrator, supervisor). - Liquidator (administrator, supervisor) entitled to advance payments towards remuneration.